emard/esp32blesynscan/README.md

 To save power recommended is switching converter (Canton Power or RECOM).
-RJ-12 plug can't guarantee that GND makes connection before other pins.
-Hot-plugging can result in permanent damage so avoid it.
+RJ-12 plug can't guarantee that GND makes connection before 12V pin.
+Hot-plugging can apply 12V to 3.3V pins and risk a permanent damage.
+Avoid hot-plugging.

 On the mount RX and TX seem as wired together making it a half-duplex serial port.